alphagov/puppet-graphite/CONTRIBUTING.md

 Write tests using [rspec-puppet](http://rspec-puppet.com/).

-Ensure that you run `rake spec` and `rake lint` so that the tests pass before you raise your pull request.
+Ensure that you run `rake test` so that the tests pass before you raise your pull request.